AltropInc/alt/doc/script/Ownership.md

     first_word := s2[0];      // Error: Index on empty container
 }
 ```
-However, if the non-owner changes its reference to refer to a different value, the owner and other non-owners will still refer to original value:
+However, if the non-owner changes its reference to refer to a different value, the owner and other non-owners will still refer to the original value:
 ```altscript
 {
     s1 := ("Hello", "World"); // 's1' owns the tuple value ("Hello", "World")